imriadutta/deluxe/README.md

   git clone https://github.com/imriadutta/deluxe.git
 ```

 You may not able to run the program successfully.
-That is because of you need to add database or make some changes.
+That is because you need to add database or make some changes.

 ## Snapshots of the Site